WKB eigenmode construction for analytic Toeplitz operators: Calculus of analytic Toeplitz operators

 The minimal $C$ such that the control above is true is a Banach norm for the space $H(m,r,U)$.
-Such functions are real-analytic.
-Reciprocally, for all $V\subset\subset U$, every real-analytic function on $U$ belongs to $H(m,r,V)$ for some $m,r$.
+Such functions are real-analytic, and can be extended as holomorphic functions in an tube of radius proportional to $r^{-1}$ around $U$.
+Reciprocally, by the Cauchy integral formula, for all $V\subset\subset U$, every real-analytic function on $U$ belongs to $H(m,r,V)$, for all $m\in \R$ and for some $r>0$ depending on $\dist(V,\R^d\setminus U)$ and the radius of analyticity of the function near $V$ (see \cite{deleporte_toeplitz_2018}, Proposition 2.15).